Call for Presenters

 What topics will be discussed?

 Topics may include feeding challenges, treatment experiences, caregiver perspectives, interdisciplinary collaboration, barriers to care, and strategies that support successful outcomes.
-Please review our past conferences for past topics.
+Please review our past conferences for past topics and past specialist panels.

 Can I participate as part of a team or group?

 Yes, but each participant must complete an individual application.
-Panel selection is made at the individual level to ensure a balanced discussion.
+Panel selection occurs at the individual level to ensure a balanced discussion.

 Will my information be kept confidential?